Bayesian inference of polymerase dynamics over the exclusion process: Discussion

-The study of these molecular dynamics is subject to limitations.
-While ChIP-seq is a widely-used assay to quantify the abundances of DNA-bound PolII, studies suggest that it might be subject to technical issues~\cite{Park2009}.
-Further, the transcription of mRNA is a very complex process and it may be interesting to include features not encoded in the model used for this study.
-Further TASEP variants, such as those incorporating non-Markovian jump dynamics or Langmuir kinetics~\cite{Parmeggiani2004,Khoromskaia2014, Concannon2014}, are relevant for the modelling of PolII recycling and its early detachment from DNA~\cite{Steurer2018,Cavallaro2019}.
-Potential extensions also include estimation of the parameters that encode the system's size and asymmetry ($a$ and $b$, respectively) and the boundary values.
-Nevertheless, including more features arguably comes at the cost of increased computational burden and decreased tractability.
-Conversely, the chosen TASEP with smoothly-varying jump rates is simple yet able to reveal PolII elongation slowing down and speeding up at certain genomic locations.
+This study of molecular dynamics is also subject to limitations.
+While ChIP-seq is a widely-used assay to quantify the abundances of DNA-bound PolII, studies suggest that it has limited resolution (between 150-300 Nts) and might be subject to technical issues~\cite{Park2009}.
+Most importantly ChIP-seq profiles are obtained from the aggregation of sequencing reads from many cells, which hides variation within the cell population.
+The transcription of mRNA is a very complex process and it may be interesting to include features not encoded in the model used for this study.
+Other TASEP variants, such as those incorporating non-Markovian jump dynamics~\cite{Khoromskaia2014, Concannon2014} or Langmuir kinetics~\cite{Parmeggiani2004}, are relevant for the modelling of PolII recycling and its early detachment from DNA~\cite{Steurer2018,Cavallaro2019}.
+An assumption of the TASEP is that particles stay in a site for an exponentially distributed waiting time.
+Variants of TASEP in which defects appear and disappear randomly on any site (and thus slow down the movement of particles or even block it completely) have been introduced in physics literature and can account for occasionally long pausing times \cite{Wang2014, Waclaw2019} (see also \cite{Concannon2014, Khoromskaia2014}), with defect dynamics representing the effects of pausing and elongation factors.
+Modelling advancements that combine the site-specific pausing with long pausing times and extended particle size, supplemented by an appropriate inference scheme such as the one presented here, would be an important additional potential area for research and application.
+Potential extensions of our work also include estimation of the parameters that encode the system's size and asymmetry ($a$ and $b$, respectively) and the boundary values.
+Statistical mechanics literature is rich in quantitative studies of TASEPs with particles that occupy more than one lattice site~\cite{Shaw2003, Schonherr2004, Schonherr2005}, some generalized to include site-dependent elongation rates or localised defects~\cite{Shaw2004, Shaw2004a, Dong2007, Erdmann-Pham2019}.
+These studies have been used to describe protein translation and could be useful to predict PolII-size effects in gene expression, although, with genes much longer than PolIIs, ChIP-seq limited resolution, and very low PolII coverage density, the observable correction would arguably be minor.
+In fact, including more features plausibly requires sequencing assays of higher resolution than ChIP-seq and comes at the cost of increased computational burden and decreased tractability.
+Conversely, the chosen TASEP with smoothly-varying jump rates is simple and yet is able to reveal PolII elongation slowing down and speeding up at certain genomic locations.
 Due to its generality, our approach also serves as a template for future studies seeking to shed light on complex transport phenomena.